 what is the term for someone who curses themself while drowning?

-i remembered recently that becca was the first woman i ever went down on. this was a stunning realization. it felt like an important thing i had somehow never marked as important. maybe it flew under the radar because the sex we had never felt like sex, really, but more like an extension of kinship. that first time felt the most like sex of them all — likely because there was a man involved.
+i remembered recently that becca was the first woman i slept with. this was a stunning realization. it felt like an important thing i had somehow never marked as important. maybe it flew under the radar because the sex we had never felt like sex, really, but more like an extension of kinship.

 the realization occurred when someone asked me, flat out, if she was my first female lover. the question revealed its answer like a heat source on invisible ink. i remembered it all. the fast-moving moments of confusion, the desire to please, the familiar and strange anatomy, her sounds, my sounds, everything else.

 what do we do with the memory of the body of a lover who’s gone?

 for over a year now, i’ve attended a weekly grief group. the group members know that my relationship with becca extended beyond friendship, but for a long time i hardly spoke about our physical intimacy. i believed that if i experienced queerphobia in that vulnerable space, it could puncture me. a few weeks ago, i got up the nerve to voice this fear and was met with reassurance. “don’t worry, i’m not a homophobe,” one group member said. “me neither,” said another. i felt relief. then i noticed the part of me that didn’t believe them.

 another becca memory: we’re wrestling in my bed for hours.

 just wrestling in the dark, eyes glowing, locked at the mouth.

 i don’t know why certain moments of physical contact imprint so deeply. each recollection makes my shoulders and throat shine a sanguine red.